How to Raise Your DUPR Rating: A Tactical Guide

 For 3.5-4.0 Players

-• Transition zone footwork — The area between baseline and kitchen is where points are won and lost.
+- Transition zone footwork — This area between baseline and kitchen determines where attacks and defenses occur.

 For 4.0+ Players